 - Submission of topics: Call for Professional Practice topics is open from mid-October until mid-November every year. (after this date no new topics can be accepted)

 - Topics published in a catalogue: After approval by the IMBRSea management board, the submitted topics will be made available to the students.

 - Selection of topics by students: The Professional Practice catalogue is provided to the students.
 Students will choose 3-5 options they are interested in and write a motivation for each.
-Deadline for selection of topics for students is the beginning of December.
+The deadline for the selection of topics for students is the beginning of December.

-- Professional Practice: This takes place between the beginning of April and end of June.
+- Professional Practice: This takes place between the beginning of April and the end of June.